 Climate technologies require enormous amounts of metal.
 I’m Ian Morse, and this is Green Rocks, a newsletter that doesn’t want dirty mining to ruin clean energy.

-Meticulous metal mixtures in batteries, wind turbines and solar panels are crucial to our renewable energy future.
-These are the technologies that many expect will clean up humans’ rapid assault on the planet.
-They are expected to be rolled out in colossal amounts.
+Meticulous metal mixtures in batteries, wind turbines and solar panels are slated to deliver fossil-fuel burners to redemption.
+These are the technologies that many expect will stem a surging assault on the atmosphere.

-That means a lot of metal.
+That means a lot of materials.
 The promise that minerals will save the planet is amassing hefty investment for mining companies.
-For them, the energy transition has become a marketing tool.
 Many have branded their copper, lithium, aluminum, cobalt, and nickel projects as crucial to a sustainable planet.
-Lesser known material like graphite, tellurium, indium, zinc, and iron ore (despite its ubiquity) have also been pulled under the climate action umbrella.
+Lesser known materials like graphite, tellurium, indium, zinc, and iron ore (despite its ubiquity) have also been pulled under the climate action umbrella.

 Reporting on the minerals needed for clean energy is haphazard and disconnected.
 This newsletter brings it all together.